Xi'an Metro

-In this quick guide, we’ll walk you through how to use the Xi’an subway step by step.
-You’ll learn how to buy tickets, read the metro map, and make transfers with confidence.
+In this quick guide, I’ll walk you through how to take the Xi’an metro step by step—from buying tickets to reading the metro map and making transfers with confidence.

-Whether you’re heading to the Terracotta Warriors, tasting street food in the Muslim Quarter, or walking the Ancient City Wall, the metro takes you there fast and affordably.
+Whether you’re heading to the Terracotta Warriors, the Muslim Quarter, or the Ancient City Wall, the metro gets you there quickly and affordably.

 1. Why Use the Xi’an Subway?